-Experienced Lawyers Defending You Against Property Theft Charges in Minneapolis & St. Paul, MN
+Experienced MN Lawyers Defending You Against Property Theft Charges

 Being convicted of a theft crime in Minnesota can have many serious and life-altering consequences for the rest of your life.
 Not only can somebody found guilty be sent to state prison or county jail, they may be fined or placed on probation with restrictive conditions.
 They might lose their job or find their career is effectively over.
 The damage to your reputation can be even more devastating.